ziritrion/dataeng-zoomcamp/notes/4_analytics.md

     * Seed usage:
         1. Add a CSV file to your `seeds` folder.
         1. Run the [`dbt seed` command](https://docs.getdbt.com/reference/commands/seed) to create a table in our Data Warehouse.
+            * If you update the content of a seed, running `dbt seed` will append the updated values to the table rather than substituing them.
+Running `dbt seed --full-refresh` instead will drop the old table and create a new one.
         1. Refer to the seed in your model with the `ref()` function.
     * More info about seeds [in this link](https://docs.getdbt.com/docs/building-a-dbt-project/seeds).